- Combination skin refers to skin that has both oily and dry areas.

 Finally, for weekly exfoliation use Acure Radically Rejuvenating Scrub, recommended by Wilson.
 She notes that it works to slough away dead skin cells and support optimal skin health while also allowing treatment products to be absorbed more effectively by the skin.

-» For more advice on combination skin care, schedule an appointment with a cosmetic doctor using Zwivel’s free online consultation tool.
+» For more advice on combination skin care, schedule an appointment with our medical review team.